 Easy prawn fritters that are great as a starter or as a main, featuring sweetcorn, spring onion & fennel seeds in a slightly crispy batter.

-They are light, slightly crispy, delicious and they cook in just under half an hour, making them a great for a lighter midweek meal.
+They are light, slightly crispy, and delicious and they cook in just under half an hour, making them great for a lighter midweek meal.

-But these prawn fritters are quite a departure from my usual approach.
+But these shrimp fritters are quite a departure from my usual approach.

-And those ingredients are super simple but so delicious, cocktail shrimp or prawns, sweetcorn, fennel seeds, and spring onion.
+And those ingredients are super simple but so delicious, prawns, sweetcorn, fennel seeds, and spring onion.

-Then we drop tablespoons of that mix into hot oil to create a lightly crispy free form prawn fritters.
+Then we drop tablespoons of that mix into hot oil to create a lightly crispy free-formed prawn fritters.